SkyBulk/ViperVenom/README.md

 ```
 vid_record
 ```
-Record victim's screen for an amount of time you set.
+Record victim's screen for the amount of time you set.
 Known bug: You won't be able to type more commands after executing this command, we're working on a fix.

 # Contact Us
 For more detailed information on developing ViperVenom, please contact us at [our website][https://revise7.com/contacts/].
+Revise7 does not take any responsibility in misuse, or for illegal purposes, we cannot control the tool if it goes to the wrong hand as it doesn't have a kill switch.

 [Revise7]: https://revise7.com
 [Download file]: https://github.com/Revise7/ViperVenom/archive/refs/heads/main.zip